What is Breakthrough Bleeding in Pregnancy?

 How common is breakthrough bleeding in pregnancy?

-Some pregnant women experience breakthrough bleeding around the time that their usual menstrual period would have occurred, along with the typical symptoms of a period, such as cramps, backache, and bloating.
+Some pregnant women experience breakthrough bleeding around the time that their usual menstrual period would have occurred.
+If accompanied by other symptoms, such as cramps in the lower abdominal area, contact your doctor as soon as possible.

 Can you have breakthrough bleeding and still be pregnant?

 Yes, you can have breakthrough bleeding and still be pregnant.
 When you are pregnant, your pregnancy hormones will prevent your usual monthly cycle from occurring.
-In some instances, these hormone levels do not get high enough within the first trimester to prevent your period, so it occurs in the form of breakthrough bleeding.
+However, some women may experience bleeding or spotting - breakthrough bleeding - in the early stages of pregnancy.

-In fact, research has shown that around 1 in 4 women are found to experience breakthrough bleeding to some extent during the first 12 weeks of their pregnancy.
+In fact, research has shown that around 1 in 4 women are found to experience breakthrough bleeding to some extent during weeks 5 - 8 of pregnancy.

 What does breakthrough bleeding look like when pregnant?